codezenn/echo-iris/CONTRIBUTING.md

 adding code, the patterns below are what the existing modules follow.

-Module imports go at the top of the file, grouped as standard library, then third-party, then project-local.
-The project-local block uses `sys.path.insert` to add `~/echo-iris/software` so modules find each other without a package install.
+Module imports go at the top of the file, grouped as standard library, then third party, then project local.
+The project local block uses `sys.path.insert` to add `~/echo-iris/software` so modules find each other without a package install.

 Configuration constants live near the top of each module in `UPPER_SNAKE`, with a comment block above describing what may be tuned safely.

-Audio settings (frame sizes, sample rates, device names) are hard-coded constants rather than runtime arguments.
+Audio settings (frame sizes, sample rates, device names) are hard coded constants rather than runtime arguments.
 Changing them requires editing the script.
 This is intentional.
 The original team learned which values worked through painful trial and error and pinning them in source prevents